Uberspace/lab/source/guide_restic.rst

 Restoring from backup
 ---------------------

-Please follow the Restic documentation on how to resore the files
+Please follow the Restic documentation on how to restore the files

   * https://restic.readthedocs.io/en/latest/050_restore.html